babyfox1306/project-time-tracker/README.md

 **Q: Does it track time when VS Code is minimized?**
 A: By default, tracking pauses when VS Code loses focus.
 You can disable this in settings.

+**Q: How does Git Analytics work?**
+A: The extension automatically tracks your Git branch and commits as you work.
+Use the "View Git Analytics" command to see commit timeline, branch switching patterns, and productivity metrics for any date range.

+**Q: Can I export Git data?**
+A: Yes!
+All export formats (CSV, Markdown, JSON) now include Git information.
+JSON export includes full commit history and analytics.

+**Q: Does Git tracking work with all Git workflows?**
+A: Yes, it works with any Git repository.
+The extension uses VS Code's built-in Git API to detect branches and commits automatically.

 ## Contributing

 Contributions welcome!
 Please see the [GitHub repository](https://github.com/babyfox1306/project-time-tracker) for: